Manuel-Kehl/Go-For-It/CONFIGURING.md

 Unit tests can be enabled by appending `-DBUILD_TESTS:BOOL="1"` to the cmake build command.

 This will result in a testing binary located in `<build directory>/tests/`.

+### Listing all CMake options
+Running `cmake -LAH ..` from the build directory will list all CMake configuration options including their description and current value.